'Messi wanted to stay at Barcelona' - Laporta explains Argentine's exit and says he couldn't 'destroy' club

 What has been said?

-Laporta told a press conference: "Leo wanted to stay at Barca.
+Laporta has told a press conference: "Leo wanted to stay at Barca.
 We wanted him to stay.

-"I want to thank everyone that has been in the negotiations.
-There were lots of aspects that needed to be negotiated.

 "He is the best player in the world and has other offers, of course.